iShiBin/info5100/project2/Project2.md

 The **Deck** class’s constructor is already provided in the text.
 To shuffle the deck, use a *for* loop that starts with *unshuffled* = *getCurrentSize* and steps down to one.
 In each iteration, use **Math.random** to pick an index in the unshuffled range, remove the card at that index, and then add it to the high end of the array.
 To deal a card, just remove the card at index = 0.

 **Trick** class:
 The **Trick** class is the next easiest one to write.
 The constructor’s parameter is the number of players, and the constructor calls the superclass’s constructor with one less than twice this number, to allow room in the first trick for undelt cards.
 The four *get*- methods are trivial.
 The **isWinner** method should return *true* unless the previous winning card is not *null* and the current card is not in the suit being played or its number is less than the winning card’s number.
-In the **update** method, if the current card is the winner, set winner equal to current player’s number and set the winning card equal to the current card.
-If the current card is a heart, set *hearts* to *true*.
-If the current card is the queen of spades, set *queen* to true.
+In the **update** method, if the current card is the winner, set winner equal to current player’s number and set the winning card equal to the current card. <u>If the current card is a heart, set *hearts* to *true*.
+If the current card is the queen of spades, set *queen* to true.</u>

 **Hand** class:
 The **Hand** class is the most difficult one to write, because it includes many of the rules and the strategy for playing the game.
 Since each player’s identification should remain constant after that player has been instantiated, make NUM a final instance variable, and initialize it in the *Hand* constructor with a value equal to the constructor’s first parameter value.
 The second parameter is the maximum number of cards the player will receive.
 Use it for the base-constructor call argument.